-Odds Are They're Taking Your Blood Pressure All Wrong
+Odds Are, They're Taking Your Blood Pressure All Wrong

 When was the last time you were asked to sit without saying a word for five minutes before your blood pressure was measured?
 If your answer was "I never remember doing that," you're in good company.